NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 - Our database for the software will most likely be mysql, as that is the only resource that we know of at the moment.
 Another thing is that this is the database toolset that we have used the most.

 APIs:
-- We will be using two APIs for our software, the food nutrition info under the usda, as well as the Fredmeyer  API giving us the ability to show the prices and items at the specific store.
+- We will be using one API for our software: the Fredmeyer  API giving us the ability to show the prices and items at the specific store.
 This is a part of the general basis of our software.
 If we are able to we would like to add some more store APIs that are public domain to give more offering of price and items.
 ### Team roles
 Team lead:
 - Nick: This role is needed due to the increase in need of organization and coherence within the team.
 Nick fills this role due to his monitoring and use of organizational programs, as well as his communication with the team.